Junior Sa'u

-Tafeaga Junior Sa'u (born 18 April 1987) is a professional New Zealand and Samoan rugby league who plays for Rochdale Hornets.
+Tafeaga Junior Sa'u (born 18 April 1987) is a professional New Zealand and Samoan rugby league player who plays for Rochdale Hornets.

 He previously played for New Zealand and Samoa at the international level.

 He previously played for the Newcastle Knights and the Melbourne Storm in the NRL, the Salford Red Devils in the Super League, and the Leigh Centurions in the Super League.
 He spent time in 2019 on loan from Salford at Wakefield Trinity in the Super League.
 Sa'u has also played rugby union for Old Glory DC in Major League Rugby (MLR) in the United States.

 Background

 Sa'u was born in Auckland, New Zealand to Samoan parents from Lauli'i and Apolima.

 He played his junior football for Logan Brothers in Queensland, Australia before being signed by the Canberra Raiders.

 Playing career

 Early career

 He played for Canberra's Premier League team in 2006, scoring seven tries.